Transport / Roading

 Speed limit reduction proposed for Highbrook Drive

-Auckland Transport is currently consulting on the proposed new Speed Limits Bylaw 2019 which will reduce the speed limit on Highbrook Drive from the Southern Motorway interchange to the intersection with Business Parade South from 70kph to 60 kph.
-GETBA feels the speed limit could safely be increased to 80 kph.Read More
+Auckland Transport's proposed new Speed Limits Bylaw 2019 will reduce the speed limit on Highbrook Drive from the Southern Motorway interchange to the intersection with Business Parade South from 70kph to 60 kph.
+GETBA has made a submission recommending the speed limit could safely be increased to 80 kph.Read More

 GETBA’s view is that it is a safe dual carriageway with no more access road/junctions than before the latest Highbrook Business Park developments, and it is self-regulating at peak times when it becomes congested.
-If anything, as a key freight route, we’d like to see the speed on this section increased to 80kph.
+As a key freight route, we’d like to see the speed on this section increased to 80kph.
 This stance is supported by the National Road Carriers Association.

 More info/have your say https://at.govt.nz/projects-roadworks/safe-speeds-programme/speed-limit-changes-around-auckland/Read Less